matveevaolga/feature-vote/README.md

 The project follows **Clean Architecture** principles and is organized as follows:

 ### Entry Point
 - **`cmd/server/`** — contains `main.go`, the application entry point.
-All dependencies (config, logger, database connection, repositories, services, handlers) are initialized here, and the HTTP server is started.
+All dependencies (config, logger, database connection, repositories, services, handlers) are initialized here, and the HTTP server is started with chi router.

 ### Internal Logic (`internal/`)
 All core application logic resides in the `internal/` package and is not accessible for external imports:

 - **`internal/domain/`** — business entities (User, Group, Voting, etc.) and repository interfaces that define contracts for data access.
 - **`internal/repository/`** — PostgreSQL implementations of the repository interfaces.
 Each entity has its own repository (userRepository, groupRepository, votingRepository).
 - **`internal/service/`** — business logic layer.
 Coordinates repositories, implements voting rules, access control, and concurrent vote processing (goroutines, channels, contexts).
 - **`internal/transport/`** — delivery layer:
   - **`handler/`** — HTTP handlers that receive requests, validate them, call service methods, and format responses.
+Path parameters are extracted using `chi.URLParam()`.
     - **`dto/`** — request and response structures (Data Transfer Objects).
   - **`middleware/`** — HTTP middleware components (logging, authentication).
 - **`internal/config/`** — configuration loading and validation from environment variables.